ArshnoorSingh07/TodoApp_Backend/README.md

 ## Future Improvements

-* Add authentication using JWT
+* Add authentication using JWT.
-* Integrate frontend application
+* Integrate frontend application.
-* Deploy to a cloud platform
+* Deploy to a cloud platform.
-* Improve validation and error handling
+* Improve validation and error handling.

 ---